djkepa/custom-react-hooks/packages/use-document-title/README.md

 - `title`: The string to set as the document title.
 - `revertOnUnmount`: (optional) A boolean that determines whether to revert to the original title on component unmount.

+## Use Cases

+- **Page Titling**: Update the document title based on the current page or view in a Single Page Application (SPA).
+- **Contextual Information**: Show contextual information (like unread message count) in the title.
+- **Feedback on User Actions**: Reflect changes in application state (like a successful form submission).
+- **SEO Optimization**: For server-side rendered applications, dynamically setting titles can help with SEO.

 ## Contributing